AadityaKhanal2003/100DaysPython/README.md

 - Building small Python applications and utilities

 ## Getting Started
+-Day1: Working with Variable in Python to Manage Data
+-Day2: Understanding Data Types and working with strings
+-Day3: Control Flow and Logical Operators
+-Day4: Randomisation and Lists
+-Day5: Loops
+-Day6: Python Functions and Karel (Reeborgs's world practiced)

 If you'd like to follow along with my journey or try out any of the projects, you can clone this repository to your local machine using the following command: